rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 4. In that container, expand the container named `City`.

-5. Click on "Items" and use the "New Item" button to create some sample items:
+5. Click on "Items" and use the "New Item" button to create some sample items and **Save**:

     ```json
     {